J. D. Salinger

 The Catcher in the Rye (1951) was an immediate popular success; Salinger's depiction of adolescent alienation and loss of innocence was influential, especially among adolescent readers.
 The novel was widely read and controversial, and its success led to public attention and scrutiny.
 Salinger became reclusive, publishing less frequently.
 He followed Catcher with a short story collection, Nine Stories (1953); Franny and Zooey (1961), a volume containing a novella and a short story; and a volume containing two novellas, Raise High the Roof Beam, Carpenters and Seymour: An Introduction (1963).
 Salinger's last published work, the novella Hapworth 16, 1924, appeared in The New Yorker on June 19, 1965.

-Afterward, Salinger struggled with unwanted attention, including a legal battle in the 1980s with biographer Ian Hamilton and the release in the late 1990s of memoirs written by two people close to him: Joyce Maynard, an ex-lover; and his daughter Margaret Salinger.
+Afterward, Salinger struggled with unwanted attention, including a legal battle in the 1980s with biographer Ian Hamilton and the release in the late 1990s of memoirs written by two people close to him: his former lover Joyce Maynard and his daughter Margaret Salinger.

 Early life

-Jerome David Salinger was born in Manhattan, New York, on January 1, 1919.
-His father, Sol Salinger, traded in Kosher cheese, and was from a family of Lithuanian-Jewish descent, Sol's father having been the rabbi for Adath Jeshurun Congregation in Louisville, Kentucky.
+Jerome David Salinger was born in Manhattan, New York City, on January 1, 1919.
+His father, Sol Salinger, traded in Kosher cheese, and was from a family of Lithuanian-Jewish descent from Russian Empire.
+Sol's father was the rabbi for Adath Jeshurun Congregation in Louisville, Kentucky.

 Salinger's mother, Marie (née Jillich), was born in Atlantic, Iowa, of German, Irish, and Scottish descent, "but changed her first name to Miriam to appease her in-laws" and considered herself Jewish after marrying Salinger's father.
 Salinger did not learn that his mother was not of Jewish ancestry until just after he celebrated his Bar Mitzvah.
 He had one sibling, an older sister, Doris (1912–2001).

 In his youth, Salinger attended public schools on the West Side of Manhattan.
 In 1932, the family moved to Park Avenue, and Salinger enrolled at the McBurney School, a nearby private school.
-Salinger had trouble fitting in there and took measures to conform, such as calling himself Jerry.
+Salinger had trouble fitting in and took measures to conform, such as calling himself Jerry.
 His family called him Sonny.
 At McBurney, he managed the fencing team, wrote for the school newspaper and appeared in plays.
 He "showed an innate talent for drama," though his father opposed the idea of his becoming an actor.
 His parents then enrolled him at Valley Forge Military Academy in Wayne, Pennsylvania.
 Salinger began writing stories "under the covers [at night], with the aid of a flashlight".
 He was the literary editor of the class yearbook, Crossed Sabres, and participated in the glee club, aviation club, French club, and the Non-Commissioned Officers Club.